 Different companies approach markets in different ways.
 Look at Aldi vs Waitrose in the UK, or Trader Joes vs Whole Foods in the US.
-It’s healthy for markets to have alternative strategies and different approaches.
+It’s healthy for markets to have alternative and competitive strategies as well as different approaches.
 Porter’s Generic Strategies helps you classify these approaches into four categories.

 The four strategies are called:

 You’ll see right away that the strategies have shared qualities.
-Read through each definition as it’s not always clear – for example Cost Focus does not mean an emphasis on cost to market.
+Read through each definition as it’s not always clear – for example, Cost Focus does not mean an emphasis on the cost advantages to the market.

-The Cost Leadership Strategy is where a business focuses on reducing the cost to deliver the products or services to a customer, ensuring you’re more profitable and thus can add shareholder value or invest in other parts of the business.
+The Cost Leadership Strategy is where a business focuses on reducing the cost to deliver the products or services to a customer.
+This ensures you’re more profitable and thus can add shareholder value or invest in other parts of the business strategy.

 There are a number of factors to consider when you’re going for Cost Leadership: